| A new type of

 and three parts water.
 If the relative humidity is high, ImagOn will adhere without this

+solution.
 3.Laminating the ImagOn to the Plate

 Hold the plate upside down about 2 inches above and parallel to the